Air & Space Forces Association: Organization

 AFA is divided into three geographic areas, comprising 14 regions, each led by a region president.

-Predominantly a volunteer organization, the association has more than 200 chapters in 49 states (Maine is the only state without a chapter) and other countries including the United Kingdom, Germany, Italy, Belgium, Japan, Okinawa, and the Republic of Korea.
-As of 30 June 2010, AFA had a membership of 117,480 of whom 37% (43,954) are life members (permanent membership), organized into local chapters.
-There has been a 23-year trend of declining regular membership, but increasing life membership.
-AFA membership in 2010 included 15% on active duty military and 70% retired or former military.
+Predominantly a volunteer organization, the association has more than 200 chapters in 49 states (Maine is the only state without a chapter) and other countries including the United Kingdom, Germany, Italy, Belgium, Japan, and the Republic of Korea.
+As of August 2024, AFA had a membership of 123,292 of whom 40,281 are life members (permanent membership), organized into local chapters.
+AFA membership in 2024 included 23.85% on active duty military and 64.27% retired or former military.

 Programs

 As part of its education mandate the association publishes Air Force Magazine and the online electronic news brief Daily Report.
 Air Force Magazine began in September 1918 as the D.M.A.
 Weekly News Letter, originally published by the Information Branch of the Division of Military Aeronautics, and changed names several times, becoming Air Force Magazine in January 1943 and Air & Space Forces in September 2022.
 The Air Force Association assumed responsibility for its publication and content beginning in October 1946.

 AFA hosts professional development conferences which feature speakers, workshops, trade shows and presentations by Air Force and national defense leaders.
 The organization has a public policy and research arm, the Mitchell Institute for Airpower Studies run by director Dr. Rebecca Grant.
 AFA runs CyberPatriot, a national youth cyber education program that promotes student interest in cyber security and other science, technology, engineering, and mathematics (STEM) career fields.
 The "Visions of Exploration" program has its members distribute educational materials to schools and concerned citizens.
 This is done in part through a joint multi-disciplinary science, math and social studies program with USA Today.

-The Arnold Air Society is a university level arm of the organization.
+The Arnold Air Society is a university level arm of the organization embedded in college and university Air Force ROTC units.

 As part of its support programs AFA provides more than $1.5 million in scholarships, grants, and awards.
 AFA's educational programs and scholarships are intended to encourage Air Force members to continue their education, provide funds to Air Force spouses working towards a degree, and administer grants that develop programs promoting math and science skills among young people.

 AFA was a key organization in building the United States Air Force Memorial and continues to be involved in its day-to-day operations.